Tracing & Audit Logging

 See the workflow-policy examples for complete working examples that demonstrate audit log verification after workflow operations.

-For more details on audit logging, see Audit Logging.
+For more details on general audit logging capabilities, see Audit Logging.